Photo by Richard Ross of Juvenile-in-Justice

 “It was something that was always on my mind, that there are incredible musicians who ended up in the prison system, often because of circumstances out of their control,” says Moyes.
 “They have the skill, ability, and talent, and just need the opportunity.”

 Circumstances out of their control include the disproportionate number of in-school arrests of students of color and students with disabilities, according to the ACLU.

 The partnership began with an initiative called the Unsung Songwriting Contest, which Crawford developed.
-Currently in its third year, the Unsung Songwriting Contest provides students with a curriculum to learn how to write and produce their own protest song.
+Currently in its fourth year, the Unsung Songwriting Contest provides students with a curriculum to learn how to write and produce their own protest song.
 Crawford and Moyes decided that the contest would offer insight into who would be a great candidate for a Berklee Online course scholarship.

 The first lesson in the Unsung curriculum discusses lyrics in songs like “We Shall Overcome,” “Sunday Bloody Sunday” by U2, “Get Up, Stand Up” by Bob Marley, and more.
 Students are then encouraged to write about issues in the world that impact them, such as the school-to-prison pipeline.
 They are then taught how to adapt their writing to a song format, and finally, produce their song in the online DAW program, SoundTrap, and submit.